Mega Man: Battle & Chase: Reception

 Critical reception for Mega Man: Battle & Chase has been mixed.
 The gameplay has been almost universally compared to Nintendo's Mario Kart series.
 GameSpot contributor Jeff Gerstmann was impressed by the Japanese version of the game.
 Gerstmann noted good graphics and interesting sound design, and concluded that it is "one of the coolest Mega Man games released.
 Period."
-The Official UK PlayStation Magazine said that it was "basically just a rip-off".
 Oliver Ehrl of Maniac was positive about the game, stating that while it was boring at lower levels of difficulty due to being targeted at children, it does get more interesting.
 He also pointed out that the game contains graphical errors on steep curves which include stuttering models.

 When reviewing the Mega Man X Collection, Phil Theobald of GameSpy found the graphics for Mega Man Battle & Chase to be dated, but that it was still fun to play and that the ability of the player to steal opponents' parts to use as their own further tied the game to Mega Man franchise.
 IGN writer Jeremy Dunham similarly asserted, "I was actually surprised at how entertaining this little kart racer really is, and while it's not on par with something like Crash Team Racing or the legendary Mario Kart series, it's a nice change of pace with some cool tracks."
 In his retrospective of the entire Mega Man game franchise, Jeremy Parrish of 1UP.com denoted the Mega Man Battle & Chase as "a simpleminded racer that is mainly notable for being the first truly shameless Mario Kart clone and for almost being released in the U.S. Though not worth a stand-alone purchase, it's tolerable as a few minutes' diversion as part of the Mega Man X Collection for PS2."